This tutorial will help you overcome the Search Baron hijack that results in browser redirects to Bing or dubious sites such as mybrowser-search.com.

 - Scrutinize the list of installed apps to try and locate the malicious one.
 This could also be a shot in the dark because the culprit isn’t going to be named Search Baron virus or similar.
 Your goal is to spot a recently added fishy-looking program you didn’t wittingly install.
 Send it to the Trash immediately

 - Click the Apple menu icon and pick System Preferences.
 You can as well click the gear symbol in the Dock if it’s there

 - Head to Users & Groups and click Login Items.
 Click the padlock icon at the bottom left to enable changes – this will require your admin password.
 Find the app that shouldn’t be started automatically at boot time, select it, and click the ‘minus’ symbol

 - When on the System Preferences screen, select Profiles.
 In most cases, the list will show up blank unless it’s a company-issued Mac and your employer has added a configuration profile to manage specific areas of the system.
 Anyway, if you see a profile that shouldn’t be there (e.g. AdminPrefs or TechSignalSearch), select it and click the ‘minus’ symbol to eradicate it

 So much for the manual removal workflow.
 Keep in mind that most Mac threats stretch their grip over to web browsers.
 If this is the case, your online activities will continue to be affected and you’ll need to additionally tackle the browser side of the attack.
 Here’s how you do it.

-The steps below will help you regain control of the browsing preferences hijacked by Search Baron.
+The steps below will help you regain control of the browsing preferences hijacked by Search Baron virus.
 Be advised that you may be logged out of sites and lose your web customizations as a result of this procedure.
 The silver lining, though, is that the malware won’t be meddling with your online sessions anymore.